Ice Diving Search and Rescue/Recovery Training in MI – spots still available!

 As in all of our professional rescue programs, the RDIDR program involves fire, police, EMS and emergency department personnel to create the greatest possible chance for a successful, safe rescue from the first responder to the emergency room.

 If the course is for Law Enforcement Personnel, evidence recovery and homicide by drowning will be stressed.
+There are actually valuable details right my latina.

 Each diver must make a minimum of three full dives (min.
 15 minutes) in addition to two underwater contingency exercises.